toddnichols/toddnichols.github.io/_posts/2016-05-11-moriah-hayes-oklahoma.md

 ---
 layout: post
-title: Moriah Hayes, University of Oklahoma
+title: Moriah Hayes, University of Oklahoma Part 1
 tags: story
 ---

 # {{ page.title }}

-11 Feb 2016
+11 May 2016

 My first TalkAbroad experience was amazing, and I’m so happy to be able to say this.
 Initially, I was really apprehensive about it, because it seemed like the interaction would be a bit robotic and scripted since my Spanish is still limited.
 I worried that it would end up becoming a boring “20 Questions” session where my partner did all the talking and I sat quietly saying “Sí” repetitively.